mozilla/jestr-pioneer-shield-study/docs/TESTPLAN.md

 - Install the add-on as per above
 - Verify that the study runs
+- Set/reset `shieldStudy.logLevel` to its default value for new profiles
 - Make sure that the add-on is not causing UI freezes on any platform

 **Enabling of permanent private browsing before study has begun**